General

 Amazon OpenSearch Service makes it easy for you to perform interactive log analytics, real-time application monitoring, website search, and more.
 OpenSearch is an open source, distributed search and analytics suite derived from Elasticsearch.
 Amazon OpenSearch Service offers the latest versions of OpenSearch, support for 19 versions of Elasticsearch (1.5 to 7.10 versions), and visualization capabilities powered by OpenSearch Dashboards and Kibana (1.5 to 7.10 versions).

-Q: Which OpenSearch and Elasticsearch versions does Amazon OpenSearch Service support?
+Q: What versions of OpenSearch and Elasticsearch does OpenSearch Service support?

 Q: What is an Amazon OpenSearch Service domain?